Our vision is a global culture where older adults are vital contributors to more engaged and equitable societies.

 - Collective Action and Impact: In connection with the 2015 White House Conference on Aging, Network members collaborated to highlight the value of older adult experience through regional forums and shared messages.

-In October 2020, the Network will transition from being an Encore.org program to operating independently under the fiscal sponsorship of Colorado Nonprofit Development Center (CNDC).
+In October 2020, the Network transitioned from being an Encore.org program to operating independently under the fiscal sponsorship of Colorado Nonprofit Development Center (CNDC).
 The Network will continue collaborating with Encore.org to advance the encore movement.

 Our work is guided by a Leadership Council of Network members:

 - Chair Janine Vanderburg, Director and Chief Catalyst, Changing the Narrative Colorado

 - Secretary/Treasurer Noreen Willhelm, Senior Fellow, Dayton Foundation Del Mar Encore Fellows Program